unsplash-image-EcvLKMVvd4s.jpg

 During your complimentary phone consultation, I can answer any questions you may have, and see if we’re a good fit for child therapy.

 Once your child begins therapy, you can expect that their sessions will be filled with warmth and fun, where they will be exploring their feelings and learning important skills.
-Additionally, I will be meeting with you along the way to help you make meaning of your child’s behavior and practice skills outside of therapy to decrease symptoms.
+Additionally, your therapist will be meeting with you along the way to help you make meaning of your child’s behavior and practice skills outside of therapy to decrease symptoms.

 If you have any other questions about what therapy may look like for your child, please reach out!
 I’m happy to help.